tjmonsi/sarai-main-project/README.md

 - lib : anything that needs to be loaded first and on both server and browser
   - client : anything that will be loaded in the browser that needs to be loaded first
+    - patterns: all atomic design components are here
       - atom : any atomic html block that is reusable by all apps
         - [atom-name] : the name of the atom
-        - [atom-name]-atom.html : atom template in HTML
-        - [atom-name]-atom.js : onCreated, onRendered, helpers, and events of the atom
           - [atom-name]-atom.jsx : JSX React component file of the atom
           - [atom-name]-atom.scss : atom styles using SASS
           - test : any test specs for the atom
       - molecule : any molecule block that is reusable by all apps
         - [molecule-name] : the name of the molecule
-        - [molecule-name]-molecule.html : molecule template in HTML
-        - [molecule-name]-molecule.js : onCreated, onRendered, helpers, and events of the molecule
           - [molecule-name]-molecule.jsx : JSX React component of the molecule
           - [molecule-name]-molecule.scss : molecule styles using SASS
           - test : any test specs for the molecule
       - organism : any organism block that is reusable by all apps
         - [organism-name] : the name of the organism
-        - [organism-name]-organism.html : organism template in HTML
-        - [organism-name]-organism.js : onCreated, onRendered, helpers, and events of the organism
           - [organism-name]-organism.jsx : JSX React component of the organism
           - [organism-name]-organism.scss : organism styles using SASS
           - test : any test specs for the organism
       - template : define any template that is only usable in the app
         - [template-name] : the name of the template
-        - [template-name]-template.html : template template in HTML
-        - [template-name]-template.js : onCreated, onRendered, helpers, and events of the template
           - [template-name]-template.jsx : JSX React component of the template.
 Similar to a layout
           - [template-name]-template.scss : template styles using SASS
           - test : any test specs for the template
   - collection : anything data models that is needed by all apps
     - [collection-name] : the name of the collection
       - lib